-Hand-foot-and-mouth disease is most common in children in child care settings because of frequent diaper changes and potty training, and because little children often put their hands in their mouths.
+Hand-foot-and-mouth disease is most common in children in child care.
+That's because young children need frequent diaper changes and help using the toilet.
+They also tend to put their hands in their mouths.

-Although your child is most contagious with hand-foot-and-mouth disease during the first week of the illness, the virus can remain in his or her body for weeks after the signs and symptoms are gone.
+Your child is most contagious during the first week of having hand-foot-and-mouth disease.
+But the virus can remain in the body for weeks after the symptoms go away.
 That means your child still can infect others.

-Some people, particularly adults, can pass the virus without showing any signs or symptoms of the disease.
+Some people, especially adults, can pass the virus without showing any symptoms of the disease.

-Outbreaks of the disease are more common in summer and autumn in the United States and other temperate climates.
-In tropical climates, outbreaks occur year-round.
+Outbreaks of the disease are more common in summer and early autumn in the United States.
+In tropical climates, outbreaks occur during the rainy season.

 Different from foot-and-mouth disease

 Hand-foot-and-mouth disease isn't related to foot-and-mouth disease (sometimes called hoof-and-mouth disease), which is an infectious viral disease found in farm animals.
-You can't contract hand-foot-and-mouth disease from pets or other animals, and you can't transmit it to them.
+You can't get hand-foot-and-mouth disease from pets or other animals, and you can't spread it to them.

 The most common complication of hand-foot-and-mouth disease is dehydration.
-The illness can cause sores in the mouth and throat, making swallowing painful and difficult.
+The illness can cause sores in the mouth and throat, making it painful to swallow.

 - Viral meningitis.
 This is a rare infection and inflammation of the membranes (meninges) and cerebrospinal fluid surrounding the brain and spinal cord.

 - Encephalitis.
-This severe and potentially life-threatening disease involves brain inflammation caused by a virus.
+This severe and potentially life-threatening disease involves brain inflammation.
 Encephalitis is rare.

 - Teach good hygiene.
-Show your children how to practice good hygiene and how to keep themselves clean.
+Show your children how to wash their hands and help them do it often.
+Show them how to practice overall good hygiene.
 Explain to them why it's best not to put their fingers, hands or any other objects in their mouths.

-- Isolate contagious people.
-Because hand-foot-and-mouth disease is highly contagious, people with the illness should limit their exposure to others while they have active signs and symptoms.
-Keep children with hand-foot-and-mouth disease out of child care or school until fever is gone and mouth sores have healed.
+- Avoid close contact.
+Because hand-foot-and-mouth disease is highly contagious, people with the illness should limit their exposure to others while they have symptoms.
+Keep children with hand-foot-and-mouth disease out of their child care setting or school until fever is gone and mouth sores have healed.
 If you have the illness, stay home from work.